MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2navigationcompletedeventargs.md

 #### get_IsSuccess

-True when the navigation is successful.
+`TRUE` when the navigation is successful.

 > public HRESULT [get_IsSuccess](#get_issuccess)(BOOL * isSuccess)

-This is false for a navigation that ended up in an error page (failures due to no network, DNS lookup failure, HTTP server responds with 4xx), but could also be false for additional scenarios such as window.stop() called on navigated page.
+`FALSE` for a navigation that ended up in an error page (failures due to no network, DNS lookup failure, HTTP server responds with 4xx), but may also be `FALSE` for additional scenarios such as `window.stop()` run on navigated page.

 #### get_NavigationId